A truly great AirPods alternative for $35

 -

-reading•The surprisingly good EarFun Free earphones are now on sale for $35
+reading•Black Friday true-wireless earphone deal: The surprisingly good EarFun Free for $35

 -